Women's outfitsmart casual

 Get the proportions right

-Neck folds twice to sit just below the chin; body skims the torso without compressing.
+Fine-gauge and close to the body — the layering piece under blazers, slip dresses, and pinafores; the fold sits just under the jaw.
 For the knit cardigan: skims the body without clinging; hits at the high hip; sleeve hits the wristbone or longer for the slouchier cuff-back styling.

 Why the colours work